Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 ![connected](../../assets/images/lab-01/vpn-connected.png)

-Under the `Connected properties` you can find what is your VPN IP Address and what VPN routes are available for you now.
-As you can see, our `iac-ws5-vnet` address range (`10.10.0.0/22`) is available for us now.
+Under the `Connected properties` you can find what is your VPN IP Address and what VPN routes are available.
+As you can see, our `iac-ws5-vnet` address range (`10.10.0.0/22`) is accessible.
 You can find the same VPN IP Address if you run `ipconfig` command in your terminal.

 ```powershell
 ipconfig